codepb/jquery-template/readme.md

 - "data-link" - sets the innerHtml of the element to be a link to the value provided (wraps the content in an &lt;a&gt; tag).
 - "data-link-wrap" - wraps the element in a link to the value provided.
 Same as "data-link", but the &lt;a&gt; tag wraps the element as well as the content.
 - "data-options" - adds options to a select box.
 The value for this should reference an array of strings, each option will be output as a separate option.
 The value will be the same as the displayed text for each option.
 For a more powerful version of this look at the data-template-bind option.
+- "data-binding-options" - Overrides global binding options passed as function parameters for this binding.
+For details check the options section below.
 On top of the attributes above, there is also a "data-template-bind" attribute.
 This is designed to handle more complex situations and allows a wide range of control.
 The attribute takes a JSON string and allows multiple bindings and options to be set in the one attribute.

 The "data-template-bind" value should be an array of objects.
 Each object represents one complete binding.
 Each object can contain the following properties: